danishx99/danishx99/README.md

 # Hi there, I'm Danish 👋

-I'm a passionate software developer specializing in both front-end development and back-end developmenet.
-I love building visually appealing and comprehensive web solutions.
+I'm a passionate software engineer specializing in back-end developmeent and AI.
+I enjoy building visually appealing and comprehensive web solutions.

 ## 🚀 About Me

 - 🎓 Recent graduate with a degree in BSc Computer Science.
-- 💻 Experienced in JavaScript, React.js, Node.js, and Agile methodologies
+- 💻 AI Solutions Engineer at Supertube, an AI Consultancy
 - 🌍 Based in South Africa

-## 🛠️ Skills

-- **Languages**: JavaScript, HTML, CSS
-- **Frameworks & Libraries**: React.js, Node.js, Express.js
-- **Tools & Platforms**: Git, GitHub, Visual Studio Code, Cursor, Docker
-- **Other**: Agile methodologies, CI/CD, RESTful APIs

 ## 📫 Contact Me